rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ---
 title: Rocky Docs Formatting
 author: Steven Spencer
-contributors: tianci li
+contributors: tianci li, Ezequiel Bruni
 update: 19-Feb-2022
 ---

 # Rocky Docs Formatting - Introduction

 Over the last year, a lot has changed with Rocky documentation.
-This guide is meant to help contributors who want to use admonitions, numbered lists, tables, and more, get the most out of using these markdown tools.
+This guide is meant to help contributors get familiar with our more advanced formatting options: including  admonitions, numbered lists, tables, and more.

 To be clear, a document may or may not need to contain any of these elements.
 If you feel that your document will benefit from them, then this guide should help.

 ## Admonitions

-Admonitions allow you to call attention to important facts and highlight them in a way that makes them stick out from the rest of the text.
+Admonitions are special visual "boxes" that allow you to call attention to important facts and highlight them in a way that makes them stick out from the rest of the text.
 Admonitions types are as follows:

 | type      | Description                                               |
 |-----------|-----------------------------------------------------------|